 Goldenhorse played all the usual traps around town, winning fans among the city’s old-guard musical elite – including Tim and Neil Finn – and wowing a growing fan base with the idea that, yes, it was okay to make pop music after all, as long as it wasn’t condescending and cravenly commercial.

 In truth, the group played a form of folk-pop familiar to those who had lived through the late 1960s flowering of the music form.
 Their songs were both naggingly chorus-memorable and classically folk-pop in a jangly late 1960s fashion.
-Except that they were fronted by an opera-trained singer with a penchant for Kate Bush-like flights of fancy, and a guitarist who grew up listening to classical recording and never learned to read music.
+Except that they were fronted by an opera-trained singer with a penchant for Kate Bush-like flights of fancy, and a guitarist who grew up listening to classical recordings and never learned to read music.

 But who were Goldenhorse?
 The group had evolved haphazardly out of the critically acclaimed Bressa Creeting Cake, with both Geoff Maddock and Joel Wilton coming from that group, and adding Kirsten Morrell and Ben King.
 Maddock and Morrell, an item in the early years of the group, were the leaders and main writers and singers throughout the group’s short lifetime, while other members came and went.